tianleiyiji123/learngit/readme.txt

-git is a version control system git is free software
+git is a version control system this is time to moditify a file git is free software